Our Services

 Published on: 12/29/2025

-Weighted vests for women over 60 can be safe and beneficial when used properly, helping bone density, strength, balance, and daily calorie burn.
-There are several factors to consider, including starting with just 1 to 2 percent of body weight, ensuring a snug fit, and checking with your clinician first if you have osteoporosis, joint replacements, severe arthritis, heart or lung disease, or back problems; see the detailed safety steps, beginner plan, and signs to stop below.
+Key guidelines include starting at just 1–2% of body weight, ensuring a snug fit, and consulting your clinician first if you have osteoporosis, joint replacements, severe arthritis, heart or lung disease, or back problems.
+Detailed safety steps, a beginner plan, and warning signs to stop are outlined below.

 As more women embrace active lifestyles well into their 60s and beyond, the idea of using a weighted vest for women has gained popularity.
 From improving bone density to reducing fall risk, adding a small amount of extra weight can deliver real benefits.
 But is it safe?
 Here's what you need to know.